CyPurr-Collective/Cypurr-Prezes/README.md

 * [Panopticlick](panopticlick.eff.org) — Measures how trackable your browser is
 * [Map of US Govt.
 Data Collection/Sharing Programs](https://graphcommons.com/graphs/cd61d451-6726-46b3-85a5-9950797ec5d5)
 * [SHODAN](https://www.shodan.io/) — Search engine for unsecured Internet of Things devices
+* [That One Privacy Site](https://thatoneprivacysite.net) — Sortable table shows features to look for in email/VPN and how complicated that can be

 ### Guides for Workshops
 * [Holistic Security Trainer's Guide](https://holistic-security.tacticaltech.org/trainers-manual)